tpelliet/tpelliet/README.md

 I advocate societal change through interest alignment rather than compliance.

 #### Now
-Head of Ecosystem at OKP4, I lead blockchain & token-related designs, fundraising and business strategy.
+Head of Strategy at Axone, I lead blockchain & token-related designs, fundraising and business strategy.

 <!--
 **tpelliet/tpelliet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.